skillbill74/wxt1221-KernelSU/docs/README.md

-<b>Hello everyone, my name is wxt1221,weishu and I have put the KernelSU project into Public Archive.
+<b>Hello everyone, weishu has put the KernelSU project into Public Archive.
 I will continue to maintain KSU and we will not reconstruct KSU.

 New features of KSU such as kmod, ksufs, etc. will be delayed for a period of time for maintenance, and we will prioritize handling current bugs.